ll629/INFO5901/documents/syllabus/syllabus.md

 **For all course related communication please email <info2300-prof@cornell.edu>.**

+Please do not email the course staff (instructor and TAs) directly using their personal emails.

 ### Attendance

 On-time class attendance is required.
 Attendance will be taken at the